ddnexus/pagy/docs/extras/navs.md

 Renders a javascript-powered compact navigation helper.

 It can take an extra `id` argument, which is used to build the `id` attribute of the `nav` tag.
-Since the internal automatic id generation is based on the code line where you use the helper, you _must_ pass an explicit id if you are going to use more than one `pagy*_nav_js` or `pagy*_combo_nav_js` call in the same line for the same page.
+Since the internal automatic id generation is based on the code line where you use the helper, you _must_ pass an explicit id if you are going to use more than one `*_js` call in the same line for the same page.

 **Notice**: passing an explicit id is also a bit faster than having pagy to generate one.